chmarsaws/realtime-web-analytics-workshop/module-3/README.md

 ## 3. Visualizing Metrics with CloudWatch Graphs

-In this step, we'll create a graph from the CloudWatch metrics that are now being published from DynamoDB Streams by our Lambda function.
+In this step, we'll create a graph from the CloudWatch metrics that are now being published from DynamoDB Streams by our Lambda function.  **Note**: It may take a minute or two after you save the Lambda function in the previous step before metrics start to appear in the CloudWatch console.

 <details>
 <summary><strong>CloudWatch graph creation (expand for details)</strong></summary><p>